hamidarzani/hamidarzani.github.io/_pages/about.md

 ---

 Hi!
-I am a second year Ph.D. student in Operations Management and Statistics at [Rotman School of Management](https://www.rotman.utoronto.ca/), University of Toronto.
-My research interests lie in the span of queueing theory, game theory, data-driven algorithms, and optimization, with a particular emphasis on their applications in healthcare and service operations management.
+I am a third-year Ph.D. candidate in Operations Management and Statistics at the [Rotman School of Management](https://www.rotman.utoronto.ca/), University of Toronto.
+Before my doctoral studies, I obtained a Master’s degree in Management Sciences from the University of Waterloo and completed dual Bachelor’s degrees in Electrical Engineering and Industrial Engineering from Sharif University of Technology.

-## Education
-* Ph.D. in Operations Management and Statistics, University of Toronto, 2027 (expected).
-* M.A.Sc. in Management Sciences, University of Waterloo, 2022.
-* B.Sc. in Industrial Engineering, Sharif University of Technology, 2019.
-* B.Sc. in Electrical Engineering, Sharif University of Technology, 2019.
+My research aims to advance decision-making and resource allocation in healthcare and service operations management.
+Using methodologies such as data-driven and robust optimization, game theory, and queueing theory,  I develop frameworks that address the challenges of uncertainty, demand variability, and capacity limitations.
+By integrating these tools, my work seeks to enhance operational effectiveness, resilience, and promote fairness and equity across diverse service systems, particularly within healthcare and other public services.